-HW Assignment:

-You will have six assignments this term, each is given one week to finish (except the last one, you will have 12 days).
+- HW Assignment: You will have six assignments this term, each is given one week to finish.
 You will write a website or make some functions working using required techniques to meet the constraints.
 The assignments will be graded on how well they meet the requirements.

-Activity:

-The activities are graded as pass/fail (10/0) based on efforts.
+Please refer to the rubric for expectations. - Activity: The activities are much easier assignments, often graded on effort and not correctness.
 You need to show that you did the required practice and tried your best to make the code working.

-Project

-This is a research-based project.
+Please refer to the rubric for expectations. - Project: This is a research-based project.
 You need to build a website based on the knowledge you learn in this course to meet some requirements.

-Quiz: After go over all the information in the start here module, you need to take the course syllabus quiz and get the full point to unlock the week 1 module: syllabus quiz
+Please refer to the rubric for expectations. - Quiz: After you go over all the information in the start here module, you need to take the course syllabus quiz and get the full point to unlock the week 1 module

+PLEASE NOTE: If you submit the incorrect files/assignment you will NOT be given a chance to resubmit and will receive a 0 for the assignment.
+It is important that you download your submission after it uploads to verify that everything is as you expected.
+There will be no exceptions.